up42/docs/source/reference/capabilities.rst

 Introduction
 ------------

-A workflow is a directed acyclic graph of data and processing blocks.
+A :term:`workflow` is a directed acyclic graph of data and processing blocks.
 The edges of the graph have constraints on the vertices (blocks) that can be connected among themselves.
 This means that not every block can be connected to any other block.
 These constraints are